Liam Marshall Creative customer privacy notice

 Under UK data protection law, we must have a “lawful basis” for collecting and using your personal information.
 There is a list of possible lawful bases in the UK GDPR.
 You can find out more about lawful bases on the ICO’s website.

 Your right to object to processing - You have the right to object to the processing of your personal data.
-You can read more about this right here.
+Read more about the right to object to processing.

 If you make a request, we must respond to you without undue delay and in any event within one month.